bloodmc/GriefDefenderDoc/docs/wiki/advanced/Debugging.md

 #### `Flag Definition`

-This column contains the Flag Definition (Found in the `GriefDefender/Presets` folder within the `.conf` files) that shows the source of the event check in the presets.
+This column contains the Flag Definition (Found in the `GriefDefender/Presets` folder within the `.yml` files) that shows the source of the event check in the presets.

 #### `Trust`